 Strict vegetarians can skip the egg to make a vegetarian version and vegans can also enjoy the dish with a bit of simple adaptation.

-	Shrimp Pad Thai Recipe – Stir Fried Thai Noodles with Shrimp Method.
+Shrimp Pad Thai Recipe – Stir-Fried Thai Noodles with Shrimp Method.

 Grab sufficient quantities of the ingredients for the number of people you are cooking for using the recipe below.
 You can print it out to have with you when you are actually cooking so do check it out.

-	Also check out my video and watch me making this dish – I find that most people find it helpful.
+Also, check out my video and watch me making this dish – I find that most people find it helpful.

 Step 1: Prepare the Pad Thai Chilli Paste.

 You can make the Pad Thai Chilli Paste ahead of time and just keep it in the fridge.
-But it takes no time apart from soaking the dried chilli for half an hour so you can just do it all at once if you prefer.
+But it takes no time apart from soaking the dried chili for half an hour so you can just do it all at once if you prefer.
 That is what I do.

 For the best taste rinse your beans to get rid of excess salt – then just drain them and set aside.

 You will also need to cut the dried chili into short lengths and soak in a little warm water for about 30 minutes or so to soften them up a little.